 Originally from Michigan, Sharon has a bachelor’s degree in zoology from Michigan State University.
 She lived in several states and Europe and completed a 5-year stint with the Brethren Volunteer Service before coming to Innisfree.

 After her service at Amity House, Sharon moved to Batesville and then to Sugar Hollow where she lives with husband Lonnie Murray and daughters Ariel and Sarah.

 Workstation and Day Coworker Coordinator

 Trisha came to Innisfree as a volunteer caregiver in 1989.
-She has been Innisfree’s Head Vegetable Gardener since 1995.
+She was Innisfree’s Head Vegetable Gardener from 1995-2016 and currently serves as our Workstation and Day Coworker Coordinator.
 Trisha helped launch Innisfree’s community-supported agriculture project, Innisfree Community Gardens.
 Trisha has a bachelor’s degree in English from Notre Dame.
 Trisha married Innisfree volunteer caregiver Cabell Coward in 2006.
 She, Cabell, and Lucy Mae live nearby in Albemarle County.

 Kyle and his partner Meagan graduated from The University of Maryland in 2010.
 Kyle studied Plant Sciences with a concentration in Horticulture and Crop Production while Meagan studied Cultural Anthropology.
 The two welcomed their daughter Sage into the world in 2011 and have since ventured into the field of organic farming together.

 Before coming to Innisfree and moving into Walnut Level in 2016, the family lived in a restored barn for two years in Maryland while Kyle managed a pastured egg and organic produce operation.
 Later they moved to the mountains of North Carolina for an opportunity to gain a better understanding of garden irrigation systems.